 - Materials: This is the most important factor because it’s where the majority of a garment’s impact comes from (from the impact of raw material sourcing all the way to end-of-life outlook).

-Essentially, we look for natural organically-grown fibers, closed-loop plant cellulose fibers, and recycled synthetics, while avoiding unsustainable materials like chemically-tanned leather (or really most leather if we can help it), virgin synthetics, and chemically plasticised bamboo viscose and rayon.
+Essentially, we look for natural organically-grown fibers (e.g. cotton, hemp and wool), closed-loop plant cellulose fibers (e.g. lyocell and modal), and recycled synthetics (e.g. some fleece and swimwear fabrics), while avoiding unsustainable materials like chemically-tanned leather (or really most leather if we can help it), virgin synthetics, and chemically plasticised bamboo viscose and rayon.

 Even once we discount those, there are TONS of possible sustainable materials out there, with new innovative ones popping up on the daily.

 And because this is a comprehensive fashion and footwear brand guide, we couldn’t possibly touch on all these materials here.
-For that, we again highly recommend you check out the material section of our sustainable fashion guide.
+For that, we again highly recommend you checking our guide on sustainable fabrics.

 Each of our specific brand guides also features a detailed description of sustainable materials for that particular type of garment at the bottom.